Georgia Owner-Builder Permit Guide

 Regional Variations

-- North Georgia Mountains: Frost depth requirements (12-18 inches), potential for seismic considerations in extreme north
+| North Georgia Mountains | Frost depth requirements (12-18 inches); potential for seismic considerations in extreme north |

-- Metro Atlanta: Expansive clay soils require engineered foundations in many areas
+| Metro Atlanta | Expansive clay soils require engineered foundations in many areas |

-- Coastal Georgia: Higher wind loads (110-130 mph), flood zone considerations
+| Coastal Georgia | Higher wind loads (110-130 mph); flood zone considerations |

-- South Georgia: High termite pressure, humidity control critical
+| South Georgia | High termite pressure; humidity control critical |

 Georgia Owner-Builder Laws

-Property owners may:
+In short, property owners may:

-- Pull permits as owner-builder without contractor license
+- Pull permits as an owner-builder

-- Act as their own general contractor
+- Act as their own general contractor and perform the work themselves

 Critical Restrictions